 Tips for a Sparkling Clean Kitchen

-When speaking of our homes, there are few things worse than living with a dirty kitchen.
-A cluttered kitchen is depressing and makes you want to stay away.
+When speaking of cleanliness in the home, there's nothing worse than living with a dirty kitchen.
+A cluttered, grimy kitchen is depressing and makes you want to stay away.
 Experts say a messy kitchen is one reason people avoid cooking at home--they simply don't want to face the filth.
-The disorganization and grime may even fool you into thinking you need a kitchen renovation.
-Don't get discouraged.
-There's beauty under the mess.
+The disorganization and filth could trick you into thinking you need a kitchen renovation.
+You don't.
+Just clean it.
+There is beauty under the mess.

 The Kitchen "Before"